Phk006/CERTIFICATIONS-AND-ACHIEVEMENTS/README.md

 # Certificates and achievements
-THIS IS MY REPOSITORY FILES WHERE I STORE ALL MY DOCUMENTS, CERTIFICATES, AND ACHIEVEMENTS HERE EVERY SINGLE TIME I ACHIVE SOMETHING I POST IT HERE
+this is to acknowledge that I would be posting regular updates on my achievements